lkfink/lkfink.github.io/pages/research.md

 <br><br>

 ### <a name="WAC"></a>Writing Across the Curriculum (WAC)
 I served for three years as the lead Graduate Writing Fellow in the University of California Davis's Writing Across the Curriculum program.
 In this role, I managed a team of six Graduate Writing Fellows and acted as a liason between graduate fellows and faculty.
 The WAC fellows hold one-on-one [writing consultations](http://writing.ucdavis.edu/wac/consultations){:target="_blank"} with graduate students and postdocs from any discipline, offer writing [retreats](http://writing.ucdavis.edu/wac/retreats){:target="_blank"} and [workshops](http://writing.ucdavis.edu/wac/workshops){:target="_blank"}, as well as specialized programs such as the [Graduate Certificate in Writing Theory and Practice](http://writing.ucdavis.edu/wac/certificate){:target="_blank"} and the [Writing Partner Program](http://writing.ucdavis.edu/wac/resources/writing-partner-program){:target="_blank"}.
 I developed the curriculum for the Graduate Certificate in Writing Theory and Practice, along with WAC peers [Tori White and Julia Ribeiro](http://writing.ucdavis.edu/wac/gfw-bios){:target="_blank"}.
+Our reflections and insights as a graduate writing consultant team have recently been published in Praxis:

+> Wittstock, S., Sperber, L., Kirk, G., McCarty, K., de Sola-Smith, K., Wade, J., Simon, M., **Fink, L.** (2022).
+Making what we know explicit: Perspectives from graduate writing consultants on supporting graduate writers. *Praxis: A Writing Center Journal, 19*(2). https://www.praxisuwc.com/192-wittstock-et-al.

 I also conducted numerous research projects which were presented at the following conferences:

 > Mikovits, M., Sperber, L., **Fink, L.** & Prebel, J. (2019, March).
 Writing Fellows as Agents of Transfer: Training in Threshold Concepts to Support Campus-Wide Sites of Writing. *Symposium presented at the College Composition and Communication Convention, Pittsburgh, PA.*